cklim83/launch_school/notes/04_ls170_171/09_tcp.md

 - TCP connection incur a **latency overhead** due to 3-way handshake
 - **Head-of-Line (HOL) blocking**, which relates to how issues in delivery or processing a message can delay or block the delivery or processing of subsequent messages.
-TCP exchanges can suffer from HOL blocking since one aspect of its reliability entails in-order delivery.
+TCP exchanges can suffer from HOL blocking as it need to ensure in-order delivery.
 Thus if an earlier sequence segment is lost and has to be retransmitted, segments later in the sequence that arrives first cannot be processed but has to be buffered.
 This increases queuing delay, a [component of latency](04_physical_layer.md#components-of-latency).